chet0xhenry/svt/README.md

 ## Situation Setup
 Once a situation is selected riders will be (simi-randomaly) assigned a stragity that is valid for that situation type.
 Not every rider will receive a stragity.
 Those riders that are not assigned a stragity will support the current simulated situation.
 Those duties include calling out lap numbers, keeping the pack together and keeping everyone safe.
+If the stragities are assigned in secrecly see if you can guess who is implemting what.

 ## Expanded Stragities
 The stragities above are simply listed because some situations implement the same stragity.
 This section describes those in detail

+### Support
+Riding support for a simulation in not an walk in the park.
+Call out lap numbers and sprints.
+Keep the pack together by setting pace if approiate or helping rider that fall off.
+Also provide freindly competition for others trying to implement stragities.

 ### Early Break
 This break away should be at the very begging of the race.
 If done correctly no one will take your seriously until you will the whole thing.